-- 1. Even though appropriate levels of training will be recognized, these horses are not expected to demonstrate behavior or performance beyond necessary for a reasonable presentation to the judge. - a.
-Lunge line will be open to any horse but that horse will not be eligible for any riding class other than warm up. - 1.
+- 1. Even though appropriate levels of training will be recognized; these horses are not expected to demonstrate behavior or performance beyond what is necessary for a reasonable presentation to the judge. - a.
+Lunge line will be open to any horse, but that horse will not be eligible for any riding class other than warm-up. - 2.
 Equipment: Horses are to be shown in a halter, regular or show type is acceptable.
-For the lunging doemstration, the only attachment allowed to the halter is the lunge line.
+For the lunging demonstration, the only attachment allowed to the halter is the lunge line.
 The lunge line must hang free from the halter without touching any part of the horse.
 It is permissible to use a lunge whip.
 No other equipment is allowed on the horse during the class.
-Mechanical or retractable lunge lines are not allowed. - 2.
-Attire: Conventional Western or English attire is mandatory.
+Mechanical or retractable lunge lines are not allowed.